THE PROBLEM:

 For Students

-As many as 80% of Lead Guitar students improved their cumulative GPA after two years of participation.3
+80% of Lead Guitar students improved their cumulative GPA after two years of participation.3

 Lead Guitar students identified as in danger of drop out or expulsion reduced absences by 52% and days in detention by 45% during their first year of participation.3